zongyu-zoey-li/MICCAI2022_model/README.md

                 "class_num":14, ---need to be changed to be same as gesture_class_num

 ```
+* check the config.py to see everything is correct

 ## parameter tuning
 to find the learning rate & weight decay with the parameter_tuning.py